GEO & AI Search

 Quick Answer

 Each AI platform uses different methods to find and cite content.
-ChatGPT searches via Bing's index, favoring authoritative sources like Wikipedia (cited in 48% of responses).
+ChatGPT searches via Bing's index, favoring authoritative sources (Wikipedia accounts for nearly 48% of top-cited sources).
 Perplexity searches the live web and cites almost every claim.
 Claude primarily uses training data but can browse when enabled.
 Understanding these differences is essential for effective GEO strategy.

 You publish a comprehensive guide.
 It ranks well on Google.
 But when you ask ChatGPT about the topic, your content is nowhere to be found.